kamel-rahim/oio-sds-cpp/README.md

 * [ragel](https://github.com/colmnet/ragel): Used as a lexer to easily and efficiently recognize HTTP headers.
 * [http-parser](https://github.com/nodejs/http-parser) included as a Git submodule
 * [the Kinetic protocol](https://github.com/Kinetic/kinetic-protocol) included as a Git submodule, a Protocol Buffer definition maintained by the Kinetic Open Storage group.
+* [the Kinetic Java code](https://github.com/Kinetic/kinetic-java) included as a Git submodule, used when testing has been enabled, for the simulator it embeds.
 * [libmill](https://github.com/sustrik/libmill): for easy cooperative concurrency, thanks to Martin Sustrik's coroutines.
 * [glog](https://github.com/google/glog)
 * [gtest](https://github.com/google/googletest)